Civilization: Characteristics

 Social scientists such as V. Gordon Childe have named a number of traits that distinguish a civilization from other kinds of society.
 Civilizations have been distinguished by their means of subsistence, types of livelihood, settlement patterns, forms of government, social stratification, economic systems, literacy and other cultural traits.
 Andrew Nikiforuk argues that "civilizations relied on shackled human muscle.
 It took the energy of slaves to plant crops, clothe emperors, and build cities" and considers slavery to be a common feature of pre-modern civilizations.

 All civilizations have depended on agriculture for subsistence, with the possible exception of some early civilizations in Peru which may have depended upon maritime resources.
+Most developed and permanent civilizations depended on cereal agriculture.
 The traditional "surplus model" postulates that cereal farming results in accumulated storage and a surplus of food, particularly when people use intensive agricultural techniques such as artificial fertilization, irrigation and crop rotation.
 It is possible but more difficult to accumulate horticultural production, and so civilizations based on horticultural gardening have been very rare.
 Grain surpluses have been especially important because grain can be stored for a long time.

 Research from the Journal of Political Economy contradicts the surplus model.
 It postulates that horticultural gardening was more productive than cereal farming.
 However, only cereal farming produced civilization because of the appropriability of yearly harvest.
 Rural populations that could only grow cereals could be taxed allowing for a taxing elite and urban development.
 This also had a negative effect on rural population, increasing relative agricultural output per farmer.
 Farming efficiency created food surplus and sustained the food surplus through decreasing rural population growth in favour of urban growth.
 Suitability of highly productive roots and tubers was in fact a curse of plenty, which prevented the emergence of states and impeded economic development.

 A surplus of food permits some people to do things besides producing food for a living: early civilizations included soldiers, artisans, priests and priestesses, and other people with specialized careers.
 A surplus of food results in a division of labour and a more diverse range of human activity, a defining trait of civilizations.
 However, in some places hunter-gatherers have had access to food surpluses, such as among some of the indigenous peoples of the Pacific Northwest and perhaps during the Mesolithic Natufian culture.
 It is possible that food surpluses and relatively large scale social organization and division of labour predates plant and animal domestication.

 Civilizations have distinctly different settlement patterns from other societies.
-The word "civilization" is sometimes defined as "'living in cities'".
+The word civilization is sometimes defined as "living in cities".
 Non-farmers tend to gather in cities to work and to trade.